NikoChristie/NikoChristie.github.io/README.md

 Paste that address into your browser to see it!

-> [!Making Updates in the Future]
+> [!Important]
-> Whenever you want to update your website, simply repeat **Step 7**.
+> Whenever you want to update your website, simply repeat **Steps 7 & 8**.
 Your changes will be live within a couple of minutes.

 ## Futher Resources